vdrvar/sport_certs/README.md

 Welcome to my Running Certificates Repository! 🏃‍♂️🏆

-In this repository, I proudly showcase my certificates and achievements in marathons and half marathons.
+In this repository, you can find my certificates and achievements in marathons and half marathons.

 ## About Me